Ski Spree in Sainte Foy, France

 For large, catered groups, check out Chalet Rassel – outrageous decor with sumptuous 4-course meals in the evening.
-Another luxury option is the hotel/chalet Yellowstone Ski Lodge which also wins points for design.
+Another chalet option is the hotel/chalet Yellowstone Ski Lodge which also wins points for design.

-Eurostar has a direct service to Bourg-Saint-Maurice from London leaving on Friday evenings and Saturday mornings during the ski season.
-During the Christmas and New Year periods there are trains on Sundays too.
+During the winter, Eurostar has a direct service to Bourg-Saint-Maurice from London leaving on Friday evenings and Saturday mornings.
+Over the Christmas and New Year periods there are trains on Sundays too.

 Direct trains return to London from the French Alps on Saturday mornings and Saturday afternoons during the ski season and again on Sunday during the Christmas and New Year periods.